To live in the "Rittershuus" is in any case very special.

 farm house Sternmattstrasse 43 is."

-As we came to live here the house was in a very bad shape and in need of renovation.
+The house was in poor condition and in need of renovation.

 * Edgar Rüesch.
 Sternmatt-Chronik 1269-1998